-Small and medium-sized businesses are not exempt from the new General Data Protection Regulation (GDPR), which is expected to come into effect mid-2018.
+Small and medium-sized businesses are not exempt from the new General Data Protection Regulation (GDPR), which will come into effect on 25th May 2018.
 Here, we highlight just some of the measures that your business will need to put in place to avoid any penalties.

 If your business is already complying with the current Data Protection Act (DPA) then it’s likely that your approach to compliance under the new GDPR will remain valid and can be built upon.
-However, there are few things that you may not be aware of or may have to rejig completely in the period leading up to enforcement in 2018.
+However, there are few things that you may not be aware of or may have to rejig completely in the period leading up to the enforcement date .
 They include…

 Data protection officers

 The GDPR requires that organisations appoint a Data Protection Officer if they are a public body, or engage in the systematic monitoring of large volumes of data on individual subjects, or engage in the collection and processing of special categories of personal data.
 However, SMEs must understand that all companies are obliged to devote sufficient resource to GDPR compliance, even if their circumstances do not require a dedicated Data Protection Officer.